miseran/i3-tools/README.md

  - `window-tool focus [direction]` doesn't wrap.
 This is intentional.
  - The tool also doesn't change the currently focused tab in a tabbed or stacked container.
 Instead, it uses the above logic considering only currently visible tabs.
-Use the second mode to change tabs.
+Use `tab-focus` to change tabs.

 `window-tool swap [left|right|up|down]` swaps the current container with the one